Florence by Mills: Majority stake acquisition by Millie Bobby Brown

-Perfume release and Florence by Mills Coffee
+Perfume release, Florence by Mills Coffee and Florence by Mills Fashion

 In March 2021, Florence Beauty, the parent company of the brand, signed a partnership agreement with Give Back Beauty, an Italian cosmetics and perfume group.
 Following this, Florence by Mills announced the launch of the perfume Wildly Me in late 2023, created in collaboration with Swiss perfume manufacturer Givaudan.
 Wildly Me is an eau de toilette, and was launched on August 22.
 It was reportedly under development for over two years.

 Brown says that she has been passionate about coffee "ever since [she] can remember," frequently using it on set.
 Florence by Mills Coffee was announced as a product lineup in May 2023, being made available on the 18th that month.
 The range of products encompasses two "signature blends", a cold brew, and a selection of coffee syrups.
 One signature blend is a medium roast, while the second is a dark roast.
 The brand also launched a subscription service, using home delivery.
 In accordance with the corporate social responsibility of the brand, the products are Rainforest Alliance certified and the packaging recyclable.

+Brown expanded her lifestyle brand into fashion with the 2024 launch of Florence by Mills Fashion in partnership with Delta Galil USA.
+Designed for Gen Z women, featuring baby cable cardigans, hoodies, mock-neck sweatshirts, softie seamless square-neck tops, scoop-neck cami tanks, seamless leggings, lace-trim slip dresses, foldover biker shorts, and wide-leg lounge pants.
+In January 2026, it was followed by an exclusive, budget-friendly teen collection called Mills by Millie Bobby Brown at Walmart.